 </ul>

-]]></content><author><name>Anatolii Afanasev</name></author><category term="kotlin" /><category term="jacoco" /><summary type="html"><![CDATA[]]></summary></entry><entry><title type="html">Exclude properties from toString() of Kotlin data class (Sekret appx.)</title><link href="https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide.html" rel="alternate" type="text/html" title="Exclude properties from toString() of Kotlin data class (Sekret appx.)" /><published>2019-08-13T08:00:00+00:00</published><updated>2019-08-13T08:00:00+00:00</updated><id>https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide</id><content type="html" xml:base="https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide.html"><![CDATA[<p><em>This post describes how to remove class properties from <code class="language-plaintext highlighter-rouge">toString()</code> method manually if you don’t want to use <a href="/kotlin-library/2019/08/13/sekret.html">Sekret</a> library.</em></p>
+]]></content><author><name>Anatolii Afanasev</name></author><category term="kotlin" /><category term="jacoco" /><summary type="html"><![CDATA[]]></summary></entry><entry><title type="html">Exclude properties from toString() of Kotlin data class (Sekret appx.)</title><link href="https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide.html" rel="alternate" type="text/html" title="Exclude properties from toString() of Kotlin data class (Sekret appx.)" /><published>2019-08-13T08:00:00+00:00</published><updated>2019-08-13T08:00:00+00:00</updated><id>https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide</id><content type="html" xml:base="https://afanasev.net/kotlin/data-class/2019/08/13/kotlin-data-class-tostirng-hide.html"><![CDATA[<p><em>This post describes how to remove class properties from the <code class="language-plaintext highlighter-rouge">toString()</code> method manually if you prefer not to use the <a href="/kotlin-library/2019/08/13/sekret.html">Sekret</a> compiler plugin.</em></p>

-<h3 id="1-override-tostring-by-yourself">1.
-Override toString() by yourself</h3>
+<h3 id="1-override-tostring-yourself">1.
+Override toString() yourself</h3>

 <div class="language-kotlin highlighter-rouge">